 Historically, superheroes were written with adults in mind.
 Siegel and Shuster created Superman in the thirties, and Simon and Kirby conceptualized Captain America in the forties partly in response to the harassment they received for their cultural and religious backgrounds.
 Superman is a symbol of American hope not because of pure might, but because he’s an immigrant.
 He has to hide who he is in order to fit in with society.
 In America, we use that image of the melting pot a lot, but there’s a flip side to melding one’s identity and uniqueness with the general public.
 On the other hand, America also identifies with individuality and independence.
 Clark Kent and Superman are two sides of the same, national coin.

 So, in the thirties and forties, we saw Superman and Captain America hitting a whole lot of Nazis.
-Now, to be fair, they also hit a lot of Asian people, especially of Japanese heritage, and those comics, although based on the premise of not being bullied because of who one is, did an awful lot of just that during the war.
+Now, to be fair, they also hit a lot of Asian people, especially of Japanese heritage, and those comics, although based on the premise of anti-bullying, did an awful lot of just that during the war.
 Superheroes became popular in part because they were such great propaganda tools and, like the human beings involved in writing their stories, weren’t perfect.

 Wonder Woman also was a polarizing figure for a very long time.
 William Marston, her creator, was a progressive feminist who worked closely with Margaret Sanger (responsible for birth control rights).
 Marston’s intention was to remove the weak, empty-headed stereotypes of women so common in popular culture, especially in the forties.
 He explicitly stated that Wonder Woman was meant to represent a new framework to for women to embrace their innate power and run the world.
 While Diana Prince didn’t end up changing much legislatively, she sparked the imaginations of many, many women and girls excited to see someone that powerful who was in other ways just like them.
 And, more powerful women were to follow.